Burning Back Pain Natural Remedies

 • Muscle problems

 Whether standing or sitting, your back muscles can get tight if you stay in the same position for hours.
 Overuse can also cause back muscles to get tight.
-Tight muscles like these can cause a lot of back pain.
+Tight muscles like these can cause a lot of upper back pain.
 You could feel pain when your back muscles are too weak or tight.

 Many people, unfortunately, don't do much to keep their backs strong.
-If your back is weak, you don't have much stability, which can lead to bad posture and back pain.
+If your back is weak, you don't have much stability, which can lead to bad posture and upper back pain.

 • Stress